mattyowl/AIMS-DISCnet-2018/Tutorial.md

 ## Getting started with git
-If this is the first time you've used git, you may want to set these options - these would be used across all repositories (e.g., those on github, gitlab, sourceforge, etc., as well as locally on your machine).
+If this is the first time you've used git, you may want to set these options - these would be used across all repositories (e.g., those on Github, Gitlab, Sourceforge, etc., as well as locally on your machine).
 For example,

     % git config --global user.name "Your Name"